abeinn/neural-net-C/README.md

 Users can use the functions defined in `neural_network.c` to create and train a model given input data and labels (in the form of a .csv file), as shown in `xor_model.c` and `mnist_model.c`.
 They can then evaluate the model on test data using the `model_predict` function, and output the predictions to a .csv file.

+# Example Models
+In `xor_model.c`, the framework is used to create a basic model that can learn the XOR function.
+In `mnist_model.c`, the framework is used to train a multi-layer model which can predict the values of handwritten digits with over 90% accuracy.